Asus Eee PC: Display

 The Eee PC 700 has an 800×480 pixel, 7 inch (178 mm) display, measured diagonally.
 The screen does not cover the entire space within the lid; instead it is flanked on the sides by stereo speakers, and above by the (optional) camera in the trim at the top.
 The Eee PC 900 and 901 come with a 1024×600 pixel 8.9-inch (226 mm) display, almost filling the lid.

 Later models came with 10 inch to 12.1 inch displays and up to 1366×768 resolution.

 With all models, an external display can be supported through a standard VGA connector.
 On some early models this connector lacks the screws to secure it to the Eee PC, which some consider a safety precaution.
-The manufacturer does not give any specifications on maximum resolution and display configuration (mirroring, extended desktop), but most models can handle an external display at native resolution of 1440×1050, and even 1600×900, although performance starts to slow down.
+The manufacturer does not give any specifications on maximum resolution and display configuration (mirroring, extended desktop), but most models can handle an external display at native resolution of 1400×1050, and even 1600×900, although performance starts to slow down.
 Models that ship with Xandros do not have access to the full capacity of the external VGA output by default, allowing only 'mirroring'.
 Users must reconfigure their xorg.conf file, or install a more recent OS to allow the higher resolution output.

 The EEE PC900 has a tendency for the display to fail with black blobs due to air leakage.
 This is repairable but depending on exact replacement unit sometimes needs the eight-pin EEPROM moved from the old display to the new one, and a single track linked to regain picture and brightness control after the new one is fitted.

 Keyboard

 On a normal, full size computer keyboard, the 10 keys Q–P measure 190 mm (7.48 in).
-The 700 and 900 series are equipped with similar keyboards, 82% of the size of a generic one, meaning that the Q–P keys measure 155 mm (6.10 in).
+The 700 and 900 series are equipped with similar keyboards; these are 82% of the size of a generic one, meaning that the Q–P keys measure 155 mm (6.10 in).
 The 1000 series, as it fits in a more spacious case, has 92% of a full size keyboard, where the Q–P keys measure 175 mm (6.89 in).

 Some Eee PC lines such as the 1000HE and 1215s uses the island-style keyboard, similar to keyboards used in Apple computers and Sony's VAIO series, where the keys are reminiscent of Scrabble tiles, being spaced apart and raised from the surface below.